 Reiki Helps Panic Attacks

 Panic attacks are a common problem for our worldwide population.
+Approximately 18% of people ages 18-54 have an anxiety disorder in a given year in the US.
+Panic disorders typically develop in late adolescence or early adulthood, according to Johns Hopkins Medicine.
 According to a UK study, anxiety affects around 16% of the population at any one time.
 And an Australia study of youth of ages 16-24 states that one in six young Australians is currently experiencing an anxiety condition.
 In the USA, panic attacks affect as many as 6 million people, according to the Anxiety and Depression Association of America.
 When panic attacks occur, they can be debilitating for the individual.
 Treatments are available to help people deal with these attacks, but many sufferers continue to experience symptoms in spite of treatment.
-However, some patients have found that they may improve their symptoms by participating in Reiki sessions.
+However, some patients have found that they may potentially improve their symptoms by participating in Reiki sessions.